Bevy Version:0.9(outdated!)

 Note: that WinitWindows is a non-send resource.

-Note: you need to add winit to your project's dependencies, and it must be the same version as the one used by Bevy.
-You can use cargo tree or check Cargo.lock to see which is the correct version.
-As of Bevy 0.9, that should be winit = "0.27".
+Note: you need to add winit and image to your project's dependencies, and they must be the same versions as used by Bevy.
+As of Bevy 0.13, that should be winit = "0.29" and image = "0.24".
+If you don't know which version to use, you can use cargo tree or check Cargo.lock to see which is the correct version.